lucia15/k8-data-visualization/upwork-devs/Pappaterra-Lucia/README.md

 ## Make Power Point Presentation

 The jupyter-notebook Make_PowerPoint_Presentation.pynb autocreate power point presentation for 'Project Team Structure' sheet.
+In addition to this presentation, it also create one powerpoint presentation per project with a single slide each one.

 <a id="daily-update"></a>
 ## Daily Update